 Among these exercises is the burpee — and for good reason!
 It's a full-body exercise that requires strength, mobility, coordination and cardiovascular endurance.
-They can be done anywhere and, when performed with proper technique, burpees can be done anywhere, and the many variations will leave you with the good kind of soreness.
+They can be done anywhere and, when performed with proper technique, you can build burpee muscles from head to toe.

 But while burpees have numerous benefits, they can just as quickly cause issues if they're done incorrectly.
 So start with the basics first before attempting any variations.

 1. Standard Burpee

 - Initiate the movement by pushing your hips back and down while maintaining a flat back.

 - When your hands hit the ground underneath your shoulders, jump or step both feet back and land in a high plank with your body in a straight line from head to hips to heels.

 - Perform a push-up, bending your elbows at a 45-degree angle to your body and lowering to the floor, maintaining your body alignment.

 - Jump or step your feet back underneath your hips and stand up and immediately transition into a jump.

 - Land softly with your hips back and knees slightly bent and in line with your feet and hips, ready to go into the next rep.

 Essentially, the burpee is a combination of three exercises: a squat, push-up and jump.
 Before you attempt any variations, you must master the standard version, remembering to engage your abs throughout the entire movement to protect your lower back.

 2. Push-Up Jack Burpee

 - Begin as you would with a standard burpee.

 - As you descend into the push-up, spread your feet like you're performing a jumping jack, making sure to keep your hips from sagging.

 - Press yourself back up to a plank as you jump your feet back together.

 - Finish the exercise as you would a standard burpee by bringing your feet back underneath your shoulders and then jumping.